Royal Lancer: 1922: three-year-old season

 Eight days after his victory at Doncaster, Royal Lancer won the Irish St. Leger at the Curragh.
 On 26 October at Newmarket the colt started the 4/5 for the Jockey Club Cup but was beaten into second place by Bucks Hussar.

 Royal Lancer earned £14,522 in 1922,making him the most financially successful racehorse in the season ahead of Golden Myth, Captain Cuttle and Pogrom.

 1923: four-year-old season

 Royal Lancer remained in training as a four-year-old in 1923 but sustained a serious injury in spring and did not race again.
 He was retired from racing at the end of the year.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Royal Lancer as a "poor" winner of the St Leger.

 Stud record

 At the end of his racing career, Royal Lancer was retired to become a breeding stallion at Lord Lonsdale's stud at Barleythorpe in Rutland.
 He had very little success as a breeding stallion and was exported to South Africa where his last foals were born in 1938.

 Pedigree

+Royal Lancer is inbred 4D x 5D to the stallion Isonomy, meaning that he appears fourth generation and fifth generation (via Mary Seaton) on the dam side of his pedigree.

+Royal Lancer is inbred 4D x 5D to the stallion Galopin, meaning that he appears fourth generation and fifth generation (via St Simon) on the dam side of his pedigree.